 Top account details

-- Crestmark Bank, which is headquartered in Troy, Michigan, was founded in 1996.
-The bank earned five out of five stars in Bankrate’s latest review of its financial health.
+- First Internet Bank of Indiana, based in Fishers, Indiana, was founded in 1999 and serves customers across the country.
+It earned four out of five stars in Bankrate’s latest review of its financial health.

 Consider a CD with a longer term